 The second type of dissection (type B) involves the descending aorta, further down the vessel, where it passes through the chest and abdomen.
 This is managed with endovascular surgery, where a stent (an open tube) is placed within the vessel to support the vessel wall and repair the leak – this is less invasive than opening the chest for open heart surgery.

-As blood is diverted through the tear, it builds up in the chest or abdominal cavity, and fails to reach all the most vital organs of the body – the heart, lungs, brain and kidneys, which work to keep you alive.
+As blood is diverted through the tear (like water going through a burst dam) it builds up in the chest or abdominal cavity, and fails to reach all the most vital organs of the body – the heart, lungs, brain and kidneys, which work to keep you alive.

 Was this helpful?